Daniel O'Connell: Memorials

+His statue (the work of John Henry Foley) was erected in 1882 at the bottom of Sackville Street, renamed O'Connell Street in 1922.
 O'Connell Streets also exist in Athlone, Clonmel, Dungarvan, Ennis, Kilkee, Limerick, Sligo, and Waterford.
 A Daniel O'Connell Bridge, opened in 1880, spans the Manuherikia River at Ophir in New Zealand.

-A set of Irish postage stamps depicting O'Connell were issued in 1929 to commemorate the centenary of Catholic emancipation.
+A set of Irish postage stamps depicting O'Connell and valued at two, three, and nine pence was issued on 22 June 1929 to commemorate the centenary of Catholic Emancipation.

 There is a statue of O'Connell outside St Patrick's Cathedral in Melbourne, Australia.
 Derrynane House, O'Connell's home in Kerry, has been converted into a museum honouring the Liberator.

+On Friday, 12 September 2025, the Central Bank of Ireland issued a commemorative coin in both gold (€50) and silver (€15) commemorating the 250th anniversary of the birth of Daniel O'Connell.

+Film

+O'Connell's life was the subject of a 2022 feature film produced by Red Abbey Productions titled The Liberator.